rhammell/isw-database/README.md

 cd isw-database

 # Install required modules
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 Open the `config.ini` configuration file and change the placeholder value `Your-Mongo-Connection-String` to the connection string of the MongoDB that will be used.

+Ex. `mongodb+srv://<user>:<password>@cluster0.mrqo0.mongodb.net/` if using a Mongo Atlas cloud database.

 ```
 [mongodb]
 connection_string = Your-MongoDB-Connection-String
+database_name = ISW
+collection_name = Publications
 ```

-Ex. `mongodb+srv://<user>:<password>@cluster0.mrqo0.mongodb.net/` if using a Mongo Atlas cloud database.
+The default database and collection names `ISW` and `Publicaitons` can be edited within this file.
+If the database and collection do not exist they will be automatically created in the configured MongoDB as documents are inserted.

 ## Populating MongoDB